The Mary Erskine School: History

 The school was founded as a hospital school for the daughters of Edinburgh burgesses in 1694 as the Merchant Maiden Hospital by Mary Erskine (a prominent Edinburgh banking businesswoman) and the Company of Merchants of the City of Edinburgh in the first Merchants' Hall in Cowgate, Edinburgh.
 In 1870, it was refounded by act of Parliament as a day school, renamed as the Edinburgh Educational Institution For Girls and had grown to 1,200 girl students.
 In 1871 it moved its premises to Queen Street, Edinburgh and became familiarly known as Queen Street School.
 The school was renamed again as Edinburgh Ladies' College in 1889, and to its present name, "The Mary Erskine School", in 1944.

 In 1966 the school moved to Ravelston, Edinburgh and in 1977 the Mary Erskine School merged with an all-boys independent secondary school Stewart's Melville College which is located approximately one mile (2 km) from the MES campus and The Erskine Stewart's Melville Schools (ESMS) was formed.
 Together MES and SMC have a co-educational Junior School which caters for pupils from three to 11 years old.
 Nursery to Primary 3 are housed on the Mary Erskine campus, with Primary 4 to 7 on the Stewart's Melville campus.
 The combined sixth (final) form of both schools is coeducational.

 Mary Erskine School was voted the Scottish Independent School of the year in 2012.

 Sport

 The school is involved in a wide variety of sports, most of which are coached by mixture of staff from general departments as well as the Physical Education (PE) department staff.
 Sports include Aerobics, Athletics, Badminton, Basketball, Cricket, Cross-country, Curling, Dance, Equestrian, Fencing, Football, Golf, ice skating, Highland Dancing, Hockey, Sailing, Skiing, Squash, Swimming, Tennis and Volleyball.

 Hockey

-MES excels particularly in hockey, with over 6 teams competing at senior level and many pupils playing at National level.
-Pupils have the opportunity to play for the Erksine Stewart's Melville Former Pupil Hockey Club once leaving sixth form.
+Prior to 2007 MES was reported as excelling particularly in hockey, with over six teams competing at senior level and many pupils playing at National level.
+Pupils have the opportunity to play for the Erskine Stewart's Melville Hockey Club once leaving sixth form.
 MES also has P.E teachers and former pupils playing hockey for Scotland and Great Britain.